-Permaculture design helps us create systems which mimic the healthful patterns and relationships found in nature, yielding abundant, beautiful, and resilient food, shelter, health, energy, and community.
+Permaculture design is an unfolding process that helps us create systems which mimic the healthful patterns and relationships found in nature, yielding abundant, beautiful, and resilient food, shelter, health, energy, and community.

 Permaculture systems leave the soil, air, water, and biological communities better off than they were.
 In a consciously designed permaculture system, humans are not a problem, but one of the keystone species of local regeneration.